AmateursLeague/sneaky-package/README.md

 ## 🚀 How to Contribute to This Project

 We welcome all contributors to our project **Sneaky-Package**.
 Before contributing we request you to get familiar with the project.
-The project is biggner friendly and you can find features you would like to imporove including bugs, enhancements or documentation.
+The project is beginner friendly and you can find features you would like to improve including bugs, enhancements or documentation.
 **Here are steps to start contributing**:

 1. **🍴 Fork the Repository**